olafkrueger/FontAwesome5WithApacheFlex/README.md

 ```
 <s:Label text="\uf058" fontFamily="FontAwesome5Regular" fontSize="100" color="#000000" />
 ```
-You find a list of all icons in the [CheatSheet](https://fontawesome.com/cheatsheet).
+You find a list of all icons in the Font Awesome 5 [CheatSheet](https://fontawesome.com/cheatsheet).